 Project Results to Date

-In December 2018, farmers from 193 coffee-growing communities in Guatemala’s Alta Verapaz region met in workshops and defined 28 practices they need to adopt in order to graduate from poverty: 8 for increasing productivity; 7 for husking and selling directly to exporters for a higher price; 7 for conserving their mountainside land; and 6 for making better business decisions.
+The General Population.
+At the start of the project, 767 farmers from 191 communities defined 28 practices they needed to adopt in order to graduate from poverty — 8 for increasing productivity, 7 for husking coffee for a higher price, 7 for conserving their mountainside land, and 6 for making better business decisions.
+Attachment 1 is a detailed list of all 28 practices.

 HELPING WOMEN ACHIEVE PERSONAL AND ECONOMIC GROWTH

-Women in Guatemala’s poorest department, Alta Verapaz, are setting personal goals and solving common problems, increasing their empowerment as well as their public speaking, and becoming leaders and more effective members of their communities.
-They are also making business plans, learning the best practices for the businesses of their choice, and building successful businesses.
-The business growth and personal growth encourage and reinforce each other, and together they increase women’s equality.
+For 4 years the women of Alta Verapaz have been setting personal goals and solving common problems, increasing their empowerment as well as their public speaking, and becoming leaders and more effective members of their communities.
+They also have made business plans, learnt the best practices for the businesses of their choice, and built successful businesses.
+Their business growth and personal growth encourage and reinforce each other, and together they increase women’s equality.

 Some women had two or three years of primary school, but most had none.
 Many of the women do not speak Spanish, and all assistance is provided in Poqomchi or K’ekchi, the two Mayan languages spoken in Alta Verapaz.